 Maybe.
 Don’t be surprised if store-bought drain cleaner doesn’t resolve the issue.
 Next, you could buy or rent drain pipe auger tools at your local hardware store and give it a shot.

 Keep in mind, a professional San Diego plumber not only has the right tools to get deep into the main sewer line if necessary, he is also trained to locate the clogs and work the snake for a more effective drain cleaning.
-We have specialists trained in video camera inspections and we provide a DVD to our customers.

 So, while the drain snaking may not completely clear every bit of sludge and muck in from a main drain, a skilled plumber can take the snake from the toilet or kitchen sink and work through the most difficult areas where a DIY homeowner might get stuck and force the issue.